Muhamed-Elhosiny/Cybersecurity_Projects/2_Firewall_and _Security_Configurations/README.md

 ![pic_5](screenshots/Picture5.png)

 ## 3. Set Up Logging and Monitoring
 Logging and monitoring are crucial for identifying and responding to potential security issues.
-By enabling logging, you can track network traffic and troubleshoot issues.
+By enabling logging, I can track network traffic and troubleshoot issues.
 Fail2Ban provides automated protection by blocking suspicious IP addresses, and monitoring tools help analyze logs.

 ## 3.1	Logging IPTables Events

 Logging IPTables events helps in tracking and analyzing network traffic and potential security issues.
-By logging dropped packets, you can review and understand why certain traffic is being blocked, which aids in troubleshooting and refining firewall rules.
+By logging dropped packets, I can review and understand why certain traffic is being blocked, which aids in troubleshooting and refining firewall rules.

 ![pic_6](screenshots/Picture6.png)